-In this webinar, Regan Kuchan will describe how to setup InfluxDB & Telegraf to pull metrics into your InfluxDB.
-She will provide an introduction to querying data with InfluxQL.
+In this webinar, we will describe how to setup InfluxDB & Telegraf to pull metrics into your InfluxDB.
+We will provide an introduction to querying data with InfluxQL.

-Watch the webinar “Intro to InfluxDB & Telegraf” by clicking on the download button on the right.
+Watch the webinar “Intro to InfluxDB & Telegraf” by filling out the form and clicking on the download button on the right.
 This will open the recording.

 Here is an unedited transcript of the webinar “Intro to InfluxDB & Telegraf.”
 This is provided for those who prefer to read than watch the webinar.
 Please note that the transcript is raw.
 We apologize for any transcribing errors.

 • Chris Churilo: Director Product Marketing, InfluxData

 Chris Churilo 00:00:05.140 All right.
 As promised, it’s three minutes after the hour.
 Thanks, everybody.
 My name is Chris Churilo and today we are doing our training on introduction to InfluxDB and Telegraf.
 And we have the lovely Katy Farmer, who’s one of our developer advocates, who will be conducting the training today.
 Just want to remind everybody I am recording this session and I’ll post it as quick as I can so that you can take another listen to it.
 In addition, we do trainings every Thursdays, so come back and join us on some more advanced topics.
 If you have any questions, feel free to post them either in the chat or the Q&A panel, either will work, and we will definitely get to answering all of them at the end of the session.
 But if we happen to have a chance midway through, we’ll also take a look and answer your questions as well.
 So with that, I’m going to take Miss Katy off of mute and hand the ball over to her so she can get started on this training.